-In November we do not invite a speaker; we have a Gardening DVD Night.
+In November we do not invite a speaker, we have a Gardening DVD Night.
+The DVD is usually on some sort of gardening or environmental theme.
 This saves speaker fees and actually makes for a very pleasant occasion accompanied, of course, by, you guessed it, tea and posh biscuits.

 Our members are usually so busy in December that we hold our annual Festive Meal in January at some local hostelry.
 We usually have some sort of quiz and prize to add a bit of interest as most of us are a bit jaded by the time Christmas and New Year are over!

-Sees our third and final Speaker Evening.
+Sees our final Speaker Evening.
 Guess what accompanies it?
 Correct 🙂

 The Annual General Meeting that starts off the following year accompanied by, no, not tea and posh biscuits, but wine and nibbles.

 The Women’s Institute (WI) was formed in 1915 with two clear aims: to revitalise rural communities and to encourage women to become more involved in producing food during the First World War.
 Since then our aims have broadened and we are now the largest women’s organisation in the UK.
 We celebrated our 90th anniversary in 2005 and currently have 210,000 members in 7,000 WIs.

 We play a unique role in providing women with educational opportunities and the chance to build new skills, to take part in a wide variety of activities and to campaign on issues that matter to them and their communities.